 Since then, fundraising has continued to provide nurses and specialist equipment for the benefit of our babies and their families.

-Each year, the financial requirements of the Hospice increase and we currently need to raise approximately £1,400,000 per annum.
+Each year, the financial requirements of the Hospice increase and we currently need to raise approximately £1,500,000 per annum - more than £4,200 a day (based on opening 24/7 with 6 cots).
 We are extremely thankful to everyone who has already shown support of Zoë’s Place Baby Hospice and hope that you are able to continue your support as we move forward, endeavouring to improve our facilities and help even more families.